Collaboration is at the heart of good research.

 The Team

-Dr Kedgley obtained her PhD in Mechanical Engineering from the University of Western Ontario (now Western University) in Canada, during which she developed a fluoroscopic radiostereometric analysis (RSA) system.
-While at the University of Western Ontario she worked as a lecturer, teaching orthopaedic biomechanics for three years.
-She then obtained a postdoctoral fellowship from the Natural Sciences and Engineering Research Council of Canada, which provided her with the opportunity to work at the Centre for Hip Health and Mobility at the University of British Columbia.
+Dr Kedgley obtained her PhD in Mechanical Engineering from the University of Western Ontario (now Western University) in Canada.
+While at the University of Western Ontario she worked as a lecturer, teaching orthopaedic biomechanics.
+She obtained a postdoctoral fellowship from the Natural Sciences and Engineering Research Council of Canada, which provided her with the opportunity to work at the Centre for Hip Health and Mobility at the University of British Columbia.

 In 2011 she moved to the United Kingdom and took up a position as a Research Associate in the Department of Bioengineering with the Osteoarthritis Centre of Excellence (now the Musculoskeletal Medical Engineering Centre) at Imperial College London.
 In 2012 she became a Research Fellow and was awarded an Imperial College Research Fellowship in 2013.
 In 2015 she joined the department as a Lecturer in Biomechanics.